2-alchemists/krossboard-docs/content/aboutus.md

 TODO: company address

 ## Who are we ?
-We are cloud professionals; we have breadth and depth experience building cloud and cloud-native platforms and applications.
+We are cloud professionals.
+We have breadth and depth experience building cloud and cloud-native platforms and applications.
 We defend a cost-centric approach of designing, building, and operating cloud services.
-That's the spirit of Krossboard!
+That's the spirit of Krossboard.

 We're there to help organizations undertsand and master their today and tomorrow cloud computing platforms.